sh78/sh78.github.io/_posts/2013-05-23-paper---the-desktop-text-edit-you've-been-missing.md

 ---
-layout: post
-title: Paper - The Desktop Text Editor You've Been Missing
+title: The Desktop Text Editor You've Been Missing
 date: 2013-05-22 22:44:09
-tags: workflow, productivity, optinion
+tags: workflow, productivity, opinion
 ---

+Paper.

 I occasionally have this idealistic daydream where my workspace is a single computer on an large empty desk, in a white room with no other furniture or discernible features.
 Just empty space.